 Skip to main content

 Once traces are flowing, signals turn them into structured labels.
-A signal is a plain-language classifier you define once and Catalyst runs continuously against your agent’s spans.
-Describe what you want to detect — “is this NSFW?”, “did the user get frustrated?”, “was the task completed?” — and every matching span gets labeled automatically by an LLM judge, with the results queryable right alongside your other agent metrics.
-This guide assumes you’ve already captured your first trace.
-Signals only run on spans, so you need tracing installed and traces flowing before there’s anything to label.
+A signal is a plain-language classifier you define once and Catalyst runs continuously against one of your agents.
+Describe what you want to detect (“is this NSFW?”, “did the user get frustrated?”, “was the task completed?”) and every matching trace gets labeled automatically by an LLM judge, with the results queryable right alongside your other agent metrics.
+Signals are how you evaluate the things default metrics miss.
+For a user-facing agent they tell you how people are actually interacting with it (frustration, sentiment, jailbreak attempts).
+For a non-user-facing agent they tell you how the agent itself is behaving (did it refuse, did it complete the task, did it stay on policy).

 How signals work